My Scotland – Brian Cox

 Dundee

 I grew up in Dundee so it was bizarre filming there for Succession.
 This city is full of handsome, beautiful chapels.
 They’re quite extraordinary.
-I remember thinking when I was a boy that St. Pats church, my old school, was formidable.
+I remember thinking when I was a boy that my old school, St. Pats church, was formidable.
 St. Mary’s is also absolutely stunning – this happened to be the church my mother and father got married in.
 It’s well worth going round just to see them all because they are quite exquisite.